 Use with caution in patients who have a history of drug allergy.

-ADMINISTRATION AND DOSAGE: Orally - 1 to 2 g of phenylbutazone per 500 lb of body weight, but not to exceed 4 g daily.
+Orally - 1 to 2 g of phenylbutazone per 500 lb (227 kg) of body weight, but not to exceed 4 g daily.
 Use a relatively high dose for the first 48 hours, then reduce gradually to a maintenance dose.
 Maintain lowest dose capable of producing desired clinical response.

 Guidelines to Successful Therapy:

-1. Use a relatively high dose for the first 48 hours, then reduce gradually to a maintenance dose.
+3. Use a relatively high dose for the first 48 hours (not to exceed 4 g daily), then reduce gradually to a maintenance dose.
 Maintain lowest dose capable of producing desired clinical response.

-2. The response to PHENYLZONE therapy is prompt, usually occurring within 24 hours.
+4. Response to PHENYLZONE Paste therapy is prompt, usually occurring within 24 hours.
 If no significant clinical response is evident after 5 days, reevaluate diagnosis and therapeutic approach.

-4. Many chronic conditions will respond to PHENYLZONE therapy, but discontinuance of treatment may result in recurrence of symptoms.
+5. Many chronic conditions will respond to PHENYLZONE Paste therapy, but discontinuance of treatment may result in recurrence of symptoms.

 KEEP OUT OF REACH OF CHILDREN